 I got the leak in my car fixed at the local garage, but two weeks later it started leaking again.
 The garage refuses to fix it.
 What can I do?

 First, talk to the manager or owner of the garage.
 Tell them what the initial issue was, what you expected from the repair work, and why you’re not satisfied.

 If discussing the problem doesn’t lead to a resolution, send a complaint letter.
-You can use our template letter to complain about poor servicing of a vehicle.
+You can use this tool to build a letter to complain about poor servicing of a vehicle.

-If the letter doesn’t result in action, find out if the garage is a member of the Better Business Bureau.
+If the letter doesn’t get anyone moving, find out if the garage is a member of the Better Business Bureau.
 If they are, contact the Better Business Bureau serving your area to file a complaint.

 As well, find out if the garage has a social media presence, such as a Facebook or Twitter account.
 Social media has become a very effective way for customers to get the attention of service providers.
 There are many examples of dissatisfied customers posting their concerns to a company’s Twitter feed, for example, and getting resolution.